magento/devdocs/src/cloud/release-notes/mcp-release-notes.md

   - Configuration
 ---

 The [Magento Cloud Patches](https://github.com/magento/magento-cloud-patches) package provides a set of patches which improve the integration of all Magento versions with Cloud environments and supports quick delivery of critical fixes.

-These release notes describe the latest improvements to this package, which is a component of [{{ site.data.var.csuite }}]({{ page.baseurl }}/cloud/release-notes/cloud-tools.html).
+The {{ site.data.var.mcp }} package is a dependency for the {{site.data.var.ct}} package and is installed and updated when you install or update the {{ site.data.var.ct }} package.
+You can also use and manage the {{ site.data.var.mcp }} as a stand-alone package to apply patches to a {{ site.data.var.ee }} project that is not on the Cloud platform.
+These release notes describe the latest improvements to this package.

 The `{{site.data.var.mcp}}` package uses the following version sequence: `<major>.<minor>.<patch>`.